 Assistant Professor, Department of Neurobiology & Anatomical SciencesTumor Cell Biology ProgramPhD, Biochemistry, 2001, Rutgers UniversityPostdoc, 2001-06, The Hospital for Sick Children, Toronto, Canada

 Contact information2500 N State St., Room G757Jackson, MS 39216E-mail: firstname.lastname@example.org

 Breast cancers are heterogeneous at clinical and molecular level.
-Different subtypes of breast cancer may have different cells of origin within mammary epithelial hierarchy.
+Different subtypes of breast cancer may have different cell-of-origin within mammary epithelial hierarchy.
 Notch signaling controls mammary epithelial cell fate decision and differentiation.
-Thus genetic dissection of Notch pathways in normal and oncogenic mammary development may provide insights into intrinsic subtypes of breast cancer.
-We previously revealed that Lunatic Fringe (Lfng), a glycosyltransferase that modifies Notch receptors and modulates Notch activation, can regulate mammary stem/progenitor cell activity, and Lfng deficiency cooperates with the Met/Caveolin amplicon to induce basal-like breast cancer.
-We are currently investigating roles of Manic Fringe (Mfng)-dependent Notch signaling in the pathogenesis of Claudin-low breast cancer.
+Thus genetic dissection of Notch pathways in the mammary gland may provide insights into intrinsic subtypes of breast cancer.
+We showed that Lunatic Fringe (Lfng), a glycosyltransferase that modifies Notch receptors thereby modulating Notch activation, regulates mammary stem/progenitor cell activity, and Lfng deficiency cooperates with the Met/Caveolin amplicon to induce basal-like breast cancer.
+Most recently we defined an oncogenic role for Manic Fringe (Mfng) through Notch-mediated Pik3cg induction in claudin-low breast cancer.

 2500 North State Street